RUTHERFORD PRIMARY SCHOOL

 HEALTH AND PHYSICAL EDUCATION AT RUTHERFORD PRIMARY SCHOOL

-• Positive attitudes towards physical activity are developed through motor skills, knowledge and understandings about movement.
-(Movement Concepts and Motor Skills).
+• Positive attitudes towards physical activity are developed through motor skills, knowledge and understanding movement.
+(Movement Concepts and Motor Skills)

 Supporting RPS Programmes